 It will also make you more flexible, since you’ll realize that you’re not always right, and should sometimes change your beliefs.
 After all, who wants to hold on to a wrong idea?

-Summing Up the Self-Growth Experiences
+Summing Up the Bucket List Ideas

 I strongly believe that life is meant to be lived to the fullest.
 Indeed, we are the only living beings on this planet that have the capacity to think and reason.
 So, why not take full advantage of it?